Grant Priorities and Restrictions

 Generally, grants are made only to organizations located in the Richmond metropolitan area, which is defined as the City of Richmond and the counties of Chesterfield, Goochland, Hanover and Henrico.
 However, funds are sometimes awarded to agencies located outside of the geographic region for grant proposals specifically serving children who reside within the Richmond metropolitan area.

-• Grants for individual tuition, scholarships, and camperships are NOT funded, and generally, one-time event grants are not favored.
-Grants requests that include field trips and/or event tickets to enhance programming that engages children over a period of time will be considered.
+Grants for individual tuition, scholarships, and camperships are NOT funded, and generally, one-time event grants are not favored.
+Grant requests that include field trips and/or event tickets to enhance programming that engages children over a period of time will be considered.

 If you should have questions about the Foundation’s grant funding priorities or guidelines, please contact the Grants Chair at MFCRichmond@gmail.com.